Trusted Denver Probation Violation Attorney Serving Colorado

-Mr. Bresee has over eighteen years of experience in Colorado’s intricate judicial system.
-Your probation violation or revocation case is unique and you deserve to have the assistance of a legal professional who understands the system inside and out.
+Mr. Bresee has decades of experience in Colorado’s intricate judicial system.
+He’s worked both sides of the criminal justice system.
+He knows how prosecutors think about your case and uses that experience as a criminal defense attorney.
+Your probation violation or revocation case is unique, and you deserve to have the assistance of a legal professional who understands the system inside and out.
 The most important part of the attorney-client relationship is that you never feel like a number and know that we believe your case is unique.

 Contact Us Today – Free Consultation, Available 24 Hours

-Mr. Breese’s office is available to you 24 hours a day.
-Don’t delay and call us at 303-377-0100.
-We want to hear the details of your case and will be happy to set up a no obligation, free consultation with you.
+Mr. Breese’s law firm is available to you 24 hours a day.
+We want to hear the details of your case and will be happy to set up a no-obligation, free consultation with you.
 You deserve an advocate in the Colorado legal system – we’ll work to place you in the best possible position given the merits of your specific case.

-- You may be subject to an alcohol censor (you cannot consume alcohol while you are out on bond).
+- You may be subject to an alcohol sensor (you cannot consume alcohol while you are out on bond)

-- Your probation officer can come to you home or place of work at any time, unannounced.
+- Your probation officer can come to your home or place of work at any time, unannounced

-- A GPS ankle bracelet mandatory until case is concluded.
+- A mandatory GPS ankle bracelet until the case is concluded